clabnet/DataTestLoader/README.md

 > In order to generate automatically data files .json you can also use the online tool [JSON generator](http://www.json-generator.com/).

-> Entity with "Identity" key value in the .json file is not required; if this key is present, the value will be discarded.

 > To load data in ByteArray type format in entities that require it, you can use the online tool [AJAX ByteChar Converter](http://tools.thebuzzmedia.com/bytechar)

 ###How to use DataTestLoader

-Here are described a couple of ways to run the project:
+Here are described a few ways to use the project:

-1. **Console Application**
+**1. Using ConsoleAppTest project**

+- Open project.
-Open ConsoleApptest project.
-Set properly the connections strings and set it as the Default Startup Project.
-Press F5.
-On the console you will see the messages Log.
+- Set properly the connections strings and set it as the Default Startup Project.
-(see also log files on C:\Temp\SchemaDB\ folder)
+- Press F5.
+On the console you will see the messages Log. (see also log files on *C:\Temp\DataTestLoader* folder).

-2. **Run Unit Test**
+**2. Run Unit Test**

-The project is provided with a set of unit tests NUnit 2.6.
+The source project is provided with a set of unit tests NUnit 2.6.
 Set the connection strings properly.
 Run Test.
 See the log on Debug Window.
-(see also log files on C:\Temp\SchemaDB\ folder)
+(see also log files on *C:\Temp\DataTestLoader* folder)

+**3. Using NuGet packages**

+Main prerequisites : PostgreSql v9.4+ database instance.

+- Open a new console application project C# on Visual Studio 2013.
+- Run Enable NuGet Package Restore.
+- Launch Manage NuGet packages for solution.
+- Find and install DataTestLoader project on NuGet.org repository.
+- Copy SampleModel.dll assembly from packages\lib\net45\ to bin\Debug folder.
+- Copy AppConfigSample\app.config.txt\app.config file to replace app.config file; update the configuration values.
+- Add this command to Main method of Program.cs:
+- **new DataTestLoader(refreshSchema : true, initDatabase: true, loadJsonData: true);**
+- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder.
+- Build current project and execute it.
+- See DTL-DataTestLoader.log on C:\temp\DataTestLoader\log folder.
+- Finished, that's all.

+> **DataTestLoader method arguments**
+>
+> - **refreshSchema** = If true will export the shema from remote database; false = will be reuse the file schema located into FolderSchema path
+> - **initDatabase** = If true will drop, create and apply the schema.
+> - **loadJsonData** = If true will add data present in DataTestFiles folder to tables specified into TablesToLoad.json file.
+If data are already found on database, and loadJsonData is the unique value setting as true, will be occurs a duplicate key errors.

 ###Tips - Quick fix

-> 1. The most common mistake that happens is to forget to put in CopyToOutput all files contained into DataTestFiles and DatabaseScripts folders.
+> 1. The most common mistake that happens is to forget to put in **CopyToOutput all files into DataTestFiles and DatabaseScripts folders**.

 > 2. **Message Assembly Model SampleModel was not found**.
 This message indicates that you must specify the assembly containing the POCO classes.
-If loading data format is not used, disable the flag loadJsonData.
+If you don't need the loading of data, please disable the loadJsonData argument.

+> 3. **Type 'xxx' or assembly 'yyy' or namespace 'www' not found on ....**
+The specified type cannot be found into assembly specified, or that assemby was not found into bin directory, or related namespace was not correctly specified into .config file.
+You can automatically regenerated the model using Right-Click -> Run Custom Tool on SampleModel.tt.

+###Release Note

+- 12/8/2015 Refactoring creation schema of database.
+Now we use the *--section=pre-data* and *--section=post-data* arguments.
+- 11/8/2015 Refactoring CheckValidSettings.
+Now the keys of config file are required only when used, based on arguments of DataTestLoader.

 ------
 In case of translation or coding errors, please feel free to contact me.